 Except for grants of stock options, directors of the Company generally do not receive compensation for services provided as a director or for participation on any committee of the Board of Directors.
-Directors are not reimbursed for their out-of-pocket expenses in serving on the Board of Directors or any committee of the Board of Directors are eligible to receive options under the Company's 2000 Director Option Plan (the "Directors" Plan").
+Directors are not reimbursed for their out-of-pocket expenses in serving on the Board of Directors or any committee of the Board of Directors.
+Non-employee directors are eligible to receive options under the Company's 2000 Director Option Plan (the "Directors' Plan").
 Each non-employee director receives an option for 7,000 shares of the Company's common stock upon joining the Board.
 The option becomes exercisable and vests in four equal annual installments from the date of grant.
-In addition, at each of the Company's ommon stock.
+In addition, at each of the Company's annual stockholders' meetings, each non-employee director who will continue to be a director after that meeting will automatically be granted at that meeting an option for 2,500 shares of the Company's common stock.
 This option becomes fully exercisable and fully vested on the first anniversary of the date of grant.
 However, a new non-employee director who is receiving the initial option will not receive the annual option in the same calendar year.